RazProj/Devops-WorkShop/Readme.md

 ---

-## Resource Flow Diagram
+## Infrastructure Resource Flow Diagram

-Below is a high-level resource flow diagram.
-It illustrates how user requests are handled through Route53, the Load Balancer, EKS Cluster, and other components in your architecture:
+Below is a resource flow diagram.
+It illustrates how user requests are handled through Route53, the Load Balancer, EKS Cluster, and other components in the architecture:

 ```mermaid
 graph TD